 The source that provides the information about a place name is given in parentheses at the end of the entry.
-For further information, go to Sources cited in Wyoming Places.
+A full list of sources can be found on Links & Resources.

-Most web browsers will view Wyoming Places but Google Chrome or Firefox work the best.
+Most web browsers will view Wyoming Places, but Google Chrome or Firefox work best.

 I have a question that's not answered here.

 Contact us forassistance.

 Contact us to see if we can add and share your information in the digital collection.

 The accuracy or reliability of information in Wyoming Places is not guaranteed in any way.

 Information obtained from Wyoming Places is for personal use only and cannot be used for any unlawful, commercial and/or political purposes.
 Please credit the Wyoming State Library when using this information.